UO-CS-OER/CS211-text/Intro_to_CS/_build/html/_sources/About.md

----
-title: About this document
+# About this document

-layout: page
----
+_Notes from 2020; needs revision for 2022/23 text project_

 CIS 211 uses the same primary textbook as CIS 210, but we don't use much of it &mdash; we use the chapter
     that introduces objects and classes in Python and then quickly run off the end.
 These materials supplement